cygnus77/nerve-segmentation/README.md

 ![](./image-similarity.png)

 ## Neural Net Architecture
 VGG-16 is a fairly simple deep network that is commonly used for image segmentation.
 Though VGG-16 is less accurate than the larger Resnet or Inception networks and slower than Mobilenets, its simple architecture lends itself to extension by adding additional layers, introducing skip-connections, etc.

 ### Model

 ### Loss Functions and Metrics
+During training the following metrics are computed after every 30 batches of training.

 - IOU (Intersection over union) / [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index)
 ```python
 def iou(y_true, y_pred):